Matthew-Garcia/matthew-garcia-portfolio/README.md

 - Modular, sensor-integrated vertical farming system with IoT controls.
 - Designed for scalable smart agriculture in home or classroom settings.
 - [Project Folder →](./Hydroponic-Tower)

 ---

+## 🎓 Education

+**University of Houston–Clear Lake**
+*Bachelor of Science in Computer Engineering*
+2022 – 2025
+GPA: 3.3 / 4.0

+**Lee College**
+*Associate of Science in Pre-Engineering*
+*Associate of Arts in General Studies*
+2019 – 2021

+---

+## 💼 Work Experience

+**IT Specialist & Embedded Systems Technician**
+*Pasadena Auto Service – Pasadena, TX*
+2021 – 2025
+- Diagnosed and repaired vehicle electronics using diagnostic tools and embedded systems.
+- Managed the company’s IT network and maintained digital infrastructure.
+- Updated calibration tools for new vehicle models using CAN protocols.

+**IT Asset Support Technician**
+*Lee College – Baytown, TX*
+2019 – 2021
+- Managed over 500 IT assets across campus locations.
+- Deployed and imaged computers for labs and classrooms.
+- Provided Tier 1 hardware and network support for staff and faculty.

+**Mentorship Intern – Systems & Aeronautical Engineering**
+*FlightSafety International – Houston, TX*
+2021
+- Shadowed a Senior Systems Engineer through the Puente Mentoring Program.
+- Assisted in navigation and flight simulation system design.
+- Built foundational skills in systems integration and aerospace QA.

+---